-Coming full circle, the final decision maker is often not the business's tech expert - the decision may fall to the CEO, or an operations or procurement person.
+Now, coming full circle, the final decision maker is often not the business's tech expert - the decision may fall to the CEO, or an operations or procurement person.

-These individuals are likely to default to using the mental short-cuts or wayward top-down decision making.
+These people are likely to default to using these mental short-cuts or wayward top-down decision-making.

-While they may be influenced by IT, tech-focused personnel and the end users in their organization, the ultimate decision makers are also likely to be motivated by cost, brand, advertising and even an upcoming holiday plan.
+While they may be influenced by IT, tech-focused personnel and the end users in their organisation - they are still human.
+Cost, brands, advertising, or even their imminent holiday plans will all play a factor.